muvr/muvr-ios/README.md

 Make sure your Xcode is up to date (>= 7.0) and you got [cocoapots](https://cocoapods.org/) installed .
 ```
 git clone git@github.com:muvr/muvr-ios.git

+# To compile the ios app you will also need the preclassification project
+git clone git@github.com:muvr/muvr-preclassification.git

 cd muvr-ios
 pod install
 ```